 The directors believe that the company has adequate and access to financial resources to continue in operation for the foreseeable future and accordingly the financial statements have been prepared on a going concern basis.
 The directors have satisfied themselves that the company is in a sound financial position and that it has access to sufficient borrowing facilities to meet its foreseeable cash requirements.
-The directors have assessed the impact of covid-19 on the entity's operations and performance in assessing the ability to continue operating in future.
-The operations were not significantly affected by the covid-19 pandemic.
 The directors are not aware of any new material changes that may adversely impact the company.
 The directors are also not aware of any material non-compliance with statutory or regulatory requirements or of any pending changes to legislation which may affect the company.